 At Benchling, our mission is to unlock the power of biotechnology.
 Our customers count on us to speed up their research, improve data accuracy, boost productivity, and help them quickly adopt new scientific technologies.
-Built on large language model ("LLM") technology, our LLM-powered features focus on increasing productivity, helping scientists spend less time on manual tasks and more time on their actual science.
+Our agents features, built on large language model ("LLM") technology, focus on increasing productivity, helping scientists spend less time on manual tasks and more time on their actual science.
+We are also embedding predictive scientific models directly into scientists’ everyday workflows.
 Our commitment remains firm: to help scientists achieve more with biotech.

-The AI models that we use for Benchling are provided by Amazon (via Amazon Bedrock) and OpenAI.
+The LLM models that we use for Benchling are provided by Amazon (via Amazon Bedrock), Google Vertex, and OpenAI.
 Amazon Bedrock is an Amazon Web Services service that offers a variety of models, such as Anthropic Claude, Meta Llama, and Amazon Nova.
-OpenAI offers its own suite of LLMs that can be accessed by API.
-We constantly evaluate the most effective model for each use case and follow the security & data protection principles below.
+OpenAI and Google Vertex offer their own suite of LLMs that can be accessed by API.
+We constantly evaluate the most effective model for each use case and follow the security and data protection principles below.

 Key principles for LLM-powered features

 - Transparency and consent: At Benchling, we prioritize transparency and are committed to keeping our customer fully informed about when and how AI is being used.
-LLM-powered features are provided at our customer’s discretion, on an opt-in basis.
 We will clearly communicate any use of AI in our services, ensuring that you are aware of how your data is being processed.

 - Multi-tenant controls: Benchling's multi-tenant controls are enforced when using LLM-powered features, ensuring that our customers' data remains isolated and logically segregated at all times.